karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 6. BREAKING removals (no shims; no backward-compat)

-- Remove exported envConfig and any “loadEnvConfig” helper.
+- Remove exported envConfig and any “loadEnvConfig” helpers.
-- Remove free-function defineFunctionConfig/defineFunctionConfigFromApp exports;
+- Remove free-function defineFunctionConfig/defineFunctionConfigFromApp; the
-  app.defineFunction(options) is the authoring surface.
+  only authoring surface is app.defineFunction(options), which returns a typed per-function API object ({ handler, openapi, serverless }).
-- Remove free-function builders (buildServerlessFunctions/buildOpenApiPath);
+- Remove free-function builders buildServerlessFunctions/buildOpenApiPath from
-  replace with app.buildAllServerlessFunctions/app.buildAllOpenApiPaths.
-- Handlers switch to `export const handler = fn.handler(business)`.
+  the public API; these are now app instance methods used internally by the registry aggregations (or exposed as app.buildAllServerlessFunctions/ app.buildAllOpenApiPaths only).

 7. Migration (initial endpoints)